-Yesterday, my husband, Joe, and I went shopping for a new sofabed.
-The one we had was almost 20 years old, and it no longer afforded our overnight guests a decent night's sleep.
-In the very first store we went to, we found a wonderful sofabed that we thought was just what we were looking for.
+When our old sofa bed was about 20 years old, and no long provided our overnight guests with a good night's sleep, my husband, Joe, and I went shopping for a new one.
+In the very first store we went to, we found a wonderful sofa bed that we thought was just what we were looking for.
 The best part was that we could have it delivered to our home in only one week's time, and we would have it before my sister and her husband came to visit us in two weeks.
-Even though I had already prayed that the Lord would help us make the right decision, I silently pleaded with Him once again, "Please don't let us do anything we're going to regret later."
-Suddenly, I sensed a lack of peace in my heart about buying this sofabed.
+Even though I had already prayed that the Lord would help us make the right decision, I silently pleaded with Him once again - "Please don't let us do anything we're going to regret later."
+Suddenly, I sensed a lack of peace in my heart about buying this sofa bed.
 I turned to the saleslady and told her that I could not make a decision on the spot, and she began writing out a sales ticket for me, in the hope that I would come back and purchase it at a later time.
-Joe knew that I had been only one second away from buying that sofabed, so he asked me what had changed my mind.
+Joe knew that I had been only one second away from buying that sofa bed, so he asked me what had changed my mind.
 I told him, "After I prayed about it, I realized that I didn't have peace about it, and I felt that we should wait."
 As we left the store, I noticed that right across the street was a furniture store that sold the same brand as our bedroom set.
 Joe and I both agreed that we should check it out.
-As soon as we saw the sofabeds they offered, we knew that we had done the right thing by delaying our decision in the first store.
-We were going to have to wait eight weeks to get our new sofabed, but we were sure it would be worth it because of the high quality of the product, and the peace we had in our hearts as we placed the order.
+As soon as we saw the sofa beds they offered, we knew that we had done the right thing by delaying our decision in the first store.
+We were going to have to wait eight weeks to get our new sofa bed, but we were sure it would be worth it because of the high quality of the product, and the peace we had in our hearts as we placed the order.